Key Takeaway

 GLP-1 receptor agonists work by mimicking a natural gut hormone called glucagon-like peptide-1.
 This hormone plays several roles in digestion and appetite regulation, and two of those roles directly contribute to nausea.

 First, GLP-1 medications slow gastric emptying.
 Food moves through your stomach more slowly, which is beneficial for appetite control and blood sugar regulation but can produce a heavy, queasy feeling, particularly after larger meals.
 Second, GLP-1 receptors exist in the brainstem area that controls nausea (the area postrema and nucleus tractus solitarius).
-When these receptors are activated by medication at levels your body is not yet accustomed to, nausea can result.
+When these receptors are activated by medication at levels your body isn't yet accustomed to, nausea can result.

 Your body does adapt.
 As GLP-1 receptor sensitivity normalizes over days and weeks, the nausea signal quiets down.
 This is why dose escalation protocols start low and increase gradually, giving your system the time it needs to adjust.